Wroxall, Isle of Wight

-Wroxall is a village and civil parish in the central south of the Isle of Wight.
+Wroxall is a village and civil parish in the central south of the Isle of Wight, England.
+In 2011 the parish had a population of 1753.

 It is close to Appuldurcombe House.

 The parish church is St. John's Church, Wroxall.

 Bus services operated by Southern Vectis link the village with the towns of Newport, Ryde, Sandown, Shanklin and Ventnor, as well as intermediate villages.